SimonSubokLee/ston-docs-son/admin/media.kr.rst

     MP3 (MPEG-1 Audio Layer 3) 8 kHz to 48 kHz, stereo audio
     AC-3 (for Apple TV, in pass-through mode only)

     Note: iPad, iPhone 3G, and iPod touch (2nd generation and later) support H.264 Baseline 3.1.
-If your app runs on older versions of iPhone or iPod touch, however, you should use H.264 Baseline 3.0 for compatibility.
+If your app runs on older iPhone or iPod touch versions, however, you should use H.264 Baseline 3.0 for compatibility.
 If your content is intended solely for iPad, Apple TV, iPhone 4 and later, and Mac OS X computers, you should use Main Level 3.1.

-Existing method requires original files for Pseudo-Streaming and HLS as below.
+The existing method requires original files for Pseudo-Streaming and HLS, as shown below.
 In this case, STON also duplicates original files to service clients.
 However, as the play time gets longer, more derived files will be created, and it will get harder to manage.